Strategic Management and Māori Business

 - Max Matenga "Building cultural capability and competency across the corporate sector and embedding Te Tiriti o Waitangi and Maori Principals into organisations."

-Neihana's PhD research canvased marae (traditional Māori meeting houses), surviving into the next generation.
+Neihana's research canvased marae (traditional Māori meeting houses), surviving into the next generation.
 Understanding the relationship between marae and iwi (tribal) leadership through the Te Tiriti O Waitangi (the Treaty of Waitangi) settlement process and how this engagement impacts the mauri ora (wellbeing) of marae.
 This area of research contributes widely to Government and Iwi leadership.
 Neihana is an early career researcher whose interests include global indigenous peoples and their relationship with decision-makers

 Marae and Iwi Leadership